davidben/x509-alg-none/draft-davidben-x509-alg-none.md

 # Constructing Unsigned Certificates

+[[TODO: It's an open question whether we should use this existing OID or define a new one.
+See issue #2.]]

 This document defines how to use the id-alg-noSignature OID from
 {{Appendix C.1 of !RFC5272}} with X.509 certificates.